underblob/maki-module/README.md

 # maki-module

-⚠️ This module was written on and for Mac OS X. If you would like to contribute a comprehensive update for Windows, please welcome!
+> Make flexible and consistent folder-based modular templates to harden your project's pattern.

-> Modular templates to harden project boilerplate.
+⚠️ This module was written on and for Mac OS X. If you would like to contribute a comprehensive update for Windows or other platform, please welcome!

 ## Usage